 There’s a lot of terminology used in the world of cooling sheets and cooling mattresses.
 Temperature regulation!
 Breathability!
 Moisture wicking!
 Phase change material!
 In most cases, these features have to do with the breathability of the sheets: breathability means that moisture can evaporate better, while “thermoregulation” usually means that the sheets are breathable enough to wick heat and moisture away from your body.

 How can you make your sheets more breathable?
-Cotton, flax and bamboo are all great for breathability, but not all sheets are created equal, so the material alone isn’t a guarantee.
-WeavingFor example, percale has a 1:1 yarn ratio and satin has a 3:1 yarn ratio. weight The breathability of the bedding (including thread count) comes into play: the higher the thread count, the less breathable it is, and the tighter the weave, the less breathable it is.
+Cotton, flax and bamboo are all highly breathable, but not all sheets are created equal, so material alone doesn’t guarantee breathability.
+WeavingFor example, percale has a 1:1 ratio of yarns and satin has a 3:1 ratio of yarns.
+Weight The breathability of the bedding (including thread count) comes into play: the higher the thread count, the less breathable it is, and the tighter the weave, the less breathable it is.
 The threads in the fabric also matter, as does the degree of twist; a tighter twist will make the fabric smoother and cooler, whereas a looser twist can lose its smoothness and trap heat.

 Some companies are also treating their sheets with what’s called phase-change materials (PCMs), which are materials that absorb and release energy to heat or cool certain areas.
 “PCMs create a microclimate,” says Karen Leonas, a professor of fiber science at North Carolina State University’s Wilson School of Textiles.
 Excess body heat is absorbed by these materials and released back to the body when it cools.